Rowing the relationship boat, Part 1

 First, until someone picks up the oars and starts to row, the boat is still moored at the dock.

 Until someone picks up the oars, it isn’t even a date.

-After choosing a pursued partner to be in the boat, the Rower picks up the oars by inviting the Pursued to join him or her in the boat.
+After spotting a pursued partner to be in the boat, the Rower picks up the oars by inviting the Pursued to join him or her in the boat.

 Stop and answer this question.
-Who picked up the oars and is rowing the boat in your possible relationship?
+Who picked up the oars and is rowing the boat in your possible relationship boat?

 The Pursued Passenger chose to climb into the Rowers boat or says no. For our purposes, let’s imagine he or she said yes.